PlanterApp/planter_blog/content/posts/april-showers-bring...rainbow-veggies.md

 ### How to grow these varieties?

-These varieties are certainly tough to find, so good luck!
+These varieties are certainly tough to find (some may even say impossible 😉), so good luck!
 You can learn how to grow the regular versions of these plants in [Planter](https://planter.garden)!
 If you manage to find these varieties, Planter will help you arrange them in your veggie garden next to your regular, boring, real veggies.